How do I remove a computer sound card?

 Once the fastener is loosened, you can remove the sound card.
 To reduce the chance of damaging the motherboard, which the sound card is connected to, use two hands to remove the sound card, one of each side.
 Gently remove the sound card, applying even pull on each side.
-If necessary, you can pull a little from one side, then the other in a seesaw motion.
+If necessary, you can pull a little from one side, then the opposite side, in a "seesaw" motion.

 Tip: It is best to fill the gap in the back of the computer case, where the sound card was previously, with a bracket designed for such a purpose as it helps keep dust out of your machine.